How much is homeowners insurance on a million-dollar home?

 - Upgrade your home.
 If you live in a severe-weather state, equipping your home with weather-resistant features like hurricane shutters or siding or fire-retardant stucco can get you a discount.
 A new roof earns an average discount of 11%.

-- Keep your credit score in good shape, as people with good and excellent credit scores pay significantly less for home insurance (an average savings of $8,000 a year) than those with poor credit scores.
+- Keep your credit score in good shape, as people with good and excellent credit scores pay significantly less for home insurance (as much as $8,574 a year) than those with poor credit scores.

 How much coverage do you need to insure a $1 million dollar home?